AI Summary of Peer-Reviewed Research

 • Kiswahili was the dominant language on religious signboards in Dar es Salaam.

-• English was associated with prestige, elitism and global belonging.
+• English on signboards was linked to prestige, elitism and global belonging.

-• Chinese and Arabic on signboards were described as barriers to information access for many Tanzanians.
+• Chinese and Arabic were also present and were described as barriers for many Tanzanians.

-• Color, minister images and digital platform references were part of the signs' meaning.
+• Colour, minister images and digital platform references were part of the signs' meaning-making.

 Disclosure